coatespeter/hangman/README.md

 ## Features

 - The game can be played in easy or hard mode, which determines the length of the word to be guessed.
+In the easy mode, the worxs are made up with no more than 4 letters, while in the hard mode, the words are made up with no more than 7 letters.

 ![easy/hard image](assets/images/easy/hard.png)